Nigel-Mark-Smith/process_vacancies/README.md

-initialize_database.py | Configures and checks the MySQL 'vacancies' database and associated tables. parse_mail.py | Parses Outlook mail and adds details of new vacancies to MySQL update_vacancies.py | Interacts with the user allowing them to change details ( including the state ) of individual vacancies. companies.data | An extract of Companies House data containing known recruitment agencies. connect.data | Information required to connect to local MySQL instance definition.sql | All SQL statements required to define the 'vacancies' database and associated tables.
+initialize_database.py | Configures and checks the MySQL 'vacancies' database and associated tables. parse_mail.py | Parses Outlook mail and adds details of new vacancies to MySQL update_vacancies.py | Interacts with the user allowing them to change details ( including the state ) of individual vacancies. generate_report.py | Generates a report containg the history of all vacancies applied for companies.data | An extract of Companies House data containing known recruitment agencies. connect.data | Information required to connect to local MySQL instance definition.sql | All SQL statements required to define the 'vacancies' database and associated tables.